Jvizcarra11/ejemplo-git-pull/README.md

 # ejemplo-git-pull
-Repository to practice the pull comand
+Repository to practice the git-pull comand